We are proud to work with a diverse group of commercial and subsidised clients on a London, national and international level.

 The Generation of Z: Apocalypse creative team said: “The journey of The Generation of Z to Whitechapel from its conception back in NZ, has been utterly mind blowing.
 We’re unleashing it upon more unsuspecting audiences soon and all will be revealed in the coming months.
 The undead will live on.
 Thanks for having us London.
 You’ve been amazing.”

-Following a sellout run at The Royal Court Theatre, Olivier and Academy Award winner Martin McDonagh (The Pillowman, The Cripple of Inishmaan, In Bruges) returns to the West End with Matthew Dunster’s award-winning production of Hangmen.
+Following a sell-out run at The Royal Court Theatre, Olivier and Academy Award winner Martin McDonagh (The Pillowman, The Cripple of Inishmaan, In Bruges) returned to the West End with Matthew Dunster’s award-winning production of Hangmen.

 In his small pub in Oldham, Harry (David Morrissey) is something of a local celebrity.
 But what’s the second-best hangman in England to do on the day they’ve abolished hanging?

 Amongst the cub reporters and pub regulars dying to hear Harry’s reaction to the news, his old assistant Syd (Andy Nyman) and the peculiar Mooney (Johnny Flynn) lurk with very different motives for their visit.